John Philip De Haas: Pennsylvania Justice of the Peace

-Revolutionary War
+American Revolutionary War

 In the lead up to the American Revolution in 1774, siding with the colonists, Haas was chairman of a committee which collected any contribution they could for the suffering of the Port of Boston.
 In 1775, he raised a militia company and in the fall was elected to be colonel of the 1st Pennsylvania Battalion, part of the Pennsylvania Line, however he resigned on January 20, 1776.
 He subsequently rejoined the army on February 22, 1776 when he was again appointed colonel.
-George Washington's papers contain a report on the troop strength of the 1st Pennsylvania Regiment under the command of "Col. John P. De Haas" dated December 8, 1776.
+General George Washington's papers contain a report on the troop strength of the 1st Pennsylvania Regiment under the command of "Col. John P. De Haas" dated December 8, 1776.

 During his second command of the 1st Pennsylvania Regiment, he marched to Quebec.
-Afterwards he served at Ticonderoga and Fort George.
-In February 1777, Haas was named Brigadier general and ordered to take charge of a brigade under General George Washington.
+After that, he served at Ticonderoga and Fort George.
+In February 1777, de Haas was named brigadier general and ordered to take charge of a brigade under General George Washington.
 However, he did not confirm his promotion or take over his new command, prompting Washington to inquire if he was still with the army.
 In June Washington was informed of Haas's resignation.
 Nonetheless in 1778 he briefly was back in the war, volunteering to lead militia in the protection of the Pennsylvania frontier in the aftermath of the Battle of Wyoming, eventually handing over command to regular Colonel Thomas Hartley.
 He returned to Philadelphia in 1779 and was brevetted major general in 1780.

+Personal life

+De Haas married Eleanor Bingham, and the couple had six children: Johann Ludwig de Haas, Charlotta Catharina de Haas, Henrietta de Haas, John Philip de Haas Jr., Jacob de Haas, and Eleonora de Haas.

 Death

-After de Haas retired, he ended up enjoying his last years in a home in Philadelphia until he died on June 3, 1786.
+After de Haas retired, he ended up enjoying his last years in a home in Philadelphia until his death on June 3, 1786.

-His remains were buried in the German Reformed Church of Easton, which subsequently became the First United Church of Easton.
+Following his death, de Haas was interred at the German Reformed Church of Easton in Easton, Pennsylvania, which subsequently became the First United Church of Easton.
 By the 1900's, the graveyard was going unused and so the land was sold.
 The Easton Area Public Library was built on the site.
-Bodies that were located were reported to heirs who had the opportunity to move and re-inter the bodies, and bodies that went unclaimed were reburied in a vault on the site.
+Bodies that were located were reported to heirs, and they were afforded the opportunity to move and re-inter the bodies.
+Bodies that went unclaimed were reburied in a vault on the site.
 It is unclear if de Haas' remains are still at the site.